prividentity/cryptonets-python-sdk/docs/source/Usage/index.rst

   Status:0      # Predict successful
   Message: Ok.
   Enroll Level:1
-  UUID:2o4747qo77op7140747o
+  PUID:2o4747qo77op7140747o
   GUID:rq0rqpo647s317n30145
   Token:None

 See the :ref:`predict advanced instructions <predict_advanced>` section for more configuration options.

-remove user’s uuid from the server, and remove full enrollment if no other uuid’s remain
+remove user’s puid from the server, and remove full enrollment if no other puid’s remain
 ----------------------------------------------------------------------------------------

-Accepts a UUID and apiKey as input, if more than one UUIDs exist for the user then deletes the specified UUID from the identification system and returns (0); if only one UUID exists, then delete all enrollment data;
+Accepts a PUID and apiKey as input, if more than one PUIDs exist for the user then deletes the specified PUID from the identification system and returns (0); if only one PUID exists, then delete all enrollment data;
-if the specified UUID does not exist returns (-1).
+if the specified PUID does not exist returns (-1).

 .. code-block:: py

     # Delete the enrollment

-    delete_handle = face_factor.delete(uuid="uuid") ## Replace with the UUID
+    delete_handle = face_factor.delete(puid="puid") ## Replace with the PUID

 Output: